abijith-kp/BaseDB/README.md

 ==> Only one index allowed now.

 ==> Table index will act like a write through cache.
-When ever the cache is updated the physical capy is also updated along with it.
+When ever the cache is updated the physical copy is also updated along with it.

 ==> Have to load index if any of the operations are done.